spitzc32/Project-ECU/README.md

 ![](images/Logo.jpg)
 # Project ECU: A Platform that brings the Community Together through Information

 The github repository for Call for Code submission and response intiative for the track COVID-19.
+This repository contains 3 roles.
+Those roles are the Admin, The additional manpower services and the independent users, the basic necessities for a well-functioned community.

 # Contents
 1. [Short Description](#Short-Description)